TTZ-KT/LLMs-Used-in-Robotics/README.md

 ---

-# Complete Reference Table with DOIs
+# Famous Works with DOIs

 The following table contains all verified papers with their arXiv IDs and DOIs.